 " Changing the direction of my work in the way I did was definitely a big decision, especially for me who went from a recognized conservative industry like heavy industry to the consulting side.
 The fact that I'm from Gotland didn't make the decision any easier; it's often jokingly said that the first word we learn is "naj". "

-But curiosity took over and the rest is history.
-Per-Åke thinks that the most fun part of the consulting role is that he can take his previous knowledge in combination with process knowledge/data storage/data analysis to the customers.
-His insights mean that he can often suggest a new angle that customers and colleagues with other backgrounds may not necessarily have thought of, and this creates added value in the projects.
+But curiosity got the better of him and the rest is history.
+Per-Åke thinks the most fun part of the consulting role is that he can take his previous knowledge in combination with process knowledge/data storage/data analysis to the customers.
+His insights often allow him to suggest a new angle that clients and colleagues with other backgrounds may not necessarily have thought of and that creates added value in the projects.
 So what is most challenging, according to Per-Åke?

 " Stressful situations sometimes arise, for example if a customer has problems with their critical systems.
-Then it's important to work systematically and not get stressed out.
+Then it's important to work systematically and not stress yourself out.
 I claim to be a "calm person with tact and tone, moderate and balanced", to quote Adolfsson & Falk.
-So you just have to keep on working.
+So you just have to keep working.
 If you get stuck and need to bounce ideas off someone, there are always experienced colleagues to discuss with.
-It is said that the consulting job is one of the loneliest things you can do, but there are quite a few of us in this team anyway and we help each other out.
+They say that consulting is one of the loneliest things you can do, but there are quite a few of us in this team anyway and we help each other out.
 Not so much directly with the customer for my part, but we are always there for each other, a bit like a family."

-The best part of the job, according to Per-Åke, is being able to help customers solve problems in their everyday work so that their assignments become easier and more profitable.
+The best thing about the job, according to Per-Åke, is being able to help customers solve problems they have in their everyday work so that their assignments become easier and more profitable.
 No two days are really the same, but he still has certain routines.

-" A regular day at work is a bit difficult to define actually, it differs from day to day.
-However, I do have certain recurring tasks, such as servicing a customer's Managed Services contract, which includes weekly checks and tests to ensure that the system is in good shape.
+" A normal day at work is a bit difficult to define actually, it differs from day to day.
+However, I have some recurring tasks, such as servicing a customer's Managed Services agreement, which includes some weekly checks and tests to ensure that the system is running well.
 There is also a lot of preventive maintenance on such systems.
-Otherwise, a working day/week can include everything from installation/configuration of systems, scripting and troubleshooting to customer meetings, pure helpdesk issues and administrative work."
+Otherwise, a working day/week can include everything from installation/configuration of systems, script building and troubleshooting to customer meetings, pure helpdesk cases and administrative work."

 " I really enjoy working from home.
-It gives a fantastic flexibility in the work.
+It gives me fantastic flexibility in my work.

 Work-life balance is so important for an individual's well-being and Per-Åke seems to have found it.
 He has a dedicated office at home where he goes in the morning and when his work is done for the day, he leaves the office and finds it easier to disconnect from work.
 In addition, he and his wife have a small farm with lambs to care for and land to farm, a perfect combination to recharge his batteries and clear his mind from the sometimes very static system work.
 Per-Åke also finds that he comes up with clever solutions to work-related problems when he is doing something completely different, such as farm work.
 For further relaxation, he is also involved in both choir and solo singing, another good way to clear his head, according to him.

-With so much going on in the world, how does Per-Åke see the future of the industry and his own role in it?
+There's a lot going on in the world, so how does Per-Åke see the future of the industry and his own role in it?

 " I am most active in the energy sector and heavy industry.
-There we are at the beginning of an extensive transition where the things we do are very much in focus.
-Particularly in industry, we can contribute a lot to improvement work and efficiency improvements.
+There we are at the beginning of a comprehensive transition where the things we do are very much in focus.
+Not least in industry, we can be involved and contribute a lot in improvement work and efficiency.

-For my part, I see that you have to be very responsive in discussions with customers because that's when we can pick up new challenges.
+For my own part, I see that you have to be very responsive in discussions with customers because that is when we can pick up on new challenges. "

-Per-Åke is involved in many exciting customer projects and we asked him to tell us more about one of them.
+Per-Åke is involved in many exciting customer projects and we asked him to tell us a bit more about one of them.

 The models are also helpful if you want to develop new recipes or change something in the overall process.
 You can then use the model to get an idea of how the remaining parts of the process would be affected positively or negatively.
 You can also use the system to compare different occasions for the same process and thereby get a clear picture of what distinguishes the different occasions.
 This is very useful in the context of process optimization. "